 An old friend of mine recently discovered mutual funds.

-After spending weeks researching about various funds, he is eager to invest around ₹1 crore for a long-term.
+After spending weeks researching various funds, he is eager to invest around ₹1 crore for the long-term.

 However, I’m trying to stop him from doing so.

 If you are a seasoned investor, you’ve probably been hearing that mutual funds are the best investment instrument, if you want long-term capital appreciation.

 Well, the reason is simple.
 My friend is trying to invest in funds with unrealistic expectations.

 He wants to make changes to his financial portfolio, based on past projections.

 In the last 5 years, the Indian mutual fund industry has seen a tremendous increase in the number of investors and a lot of these investors invest based on past returns.

 Lured by greed, many investors end up making a mistake, while investing in mutual funds.

 For example, a high-performing small-cap fund would have given returns of around 40% in 2014, but gave a return of only 20% in 2017.